A selection of horse brushes with handles designed for a perfect coat.

 The two most common handle styles are straight and curved, and each has its place.
 A straight handle offers a classic grip that works well for quick flicking motions with a soft finishing brush.
 A curved handle, however, is often designed with ergonomics in mind.
 It fits the natural shape of your hand, giving you better leverage and control.
 For example, a durable curved handle brush is perfect for combing out even the heaviest manes and tails.
 The curve helps you work through thick hair and tough knots without straining your wrist.

-Consider the Grip, Material, and Length
+Why Grip, Material, and Length Matter

 Beyond the shape, the feel of the handle is what really matters during a long grooming session.
 Look for a handle that is easy to hold and won’t slip, even if your hands get dusty or damp.
 Many brushes feature rubberized grips or textured wood for extra security.
 The material also contributes to the brush's durability and weight.
 The length is another factor; a handle around 9 inches long gives you good reach across your horse’s back while being easy to manage.
 A shorter handle might offer more precision for detailed work around the face and legs.